Psychology (PSY)

 PSY 340.
 Internship.
 (0-20)

-Physical, developmental, and social sources, symptoms, treatment, and prevention of abnormal behavior; emphasis on current research and theory.
+Physical, developmental, and social sources, symptoms, treatment, and prevention of adult psychopathology; emphasis on current research and theory.

 Prerequisite: PSY 242.